drameyjoshi/dsa/README.md

 It is often easy to write an algorithm first in Python and then translate it to C. A few algorithms are therefore in Python notebooks.

+Algorithms related to compilers are written in Java.
+They are all based on ANTLR4.